Worldpay/java-fpe/README.md

+# java-fpe
-A Java implementation of Format Preserving Encryption using the scheme FE1 from the paper [Format-Preserving Encryption" by Bellare, Rogaway, et al](http://eprint.iacr.org/2009/251).
+A Java implementation of Format Preserving Encryption using the FE1 scheme from the paper ["Format-Preserving Encryption" by Bellare, Rogaway, et al](http://eprint.iacr.org/2009/251).

 Ported from [DotFPE](https://dotfpe.codeplex.com/); which was ported from [Botan Library](http://botan.randombit.net) Version 1.10.3.